juanpc2018/Akai-S1000-Project/Floppy/readme.md

 required to install WindowsXP AHCI or RAID drivers on a Clean Install system, </br>
 without real Floppy connector in the board, like X58 boards. </br>

-In Theory USB1.1 floppy drive could be connected to the Gotek USB port "Untested.!" </br> Newer USB2.0 and USB3.0 Floopy drives require different driver, Not compatible with XP CD installer. </br>
+In Theory USB1.1 floppy drive could be connected to the Gotek USB port "Untested." </br> Newer USB2.0 and USB3.0 Floopy drives require different driver, Not compatible with XP CD installer. </br>
 IF works, will create a floppy image, Not Native like the Real Floppy drive. </br>